xuxiyang1993/Multi_MCTS_Guidance_Separation_Assurance/README.md

 `--render` if render the env while running exp

-`--debug` set to True if you want to debug the algorithm (the code will stop running and render the current state)
+`--debug` set to True if you want to debug the algorithm (the code will stop running and render the current state when there is conflict/LOS or NMAC, check this [line](https://github.com/xuxiyang1993/Multi_MCTS_Guidance_Separation_Assurance/blob/master/Simulators/MultiAircraftVertiHexSecGatePlusEnv.py#L231) for detail)

 ## Running the algorithm